ab-inbev-ze-company/ze-code-challenges/frontend-mobile.md

 The   API   link   is:    https://api.code-challenge.ze.delivery/public/graphql
   - Home
     - To   find   the   latitude   and   longitude   of   an   address, you can use Google Maps API or use any other Geocoder API that you feel comfortable with.
-    - Use   the   following   address   to   find   a   POC:    Rua   Américo   Brasiliense,   São   Paulo .
+    - Use   the   following   address   to   find   a   distributor (PoC):    Rua   Américo   Brasiliense,   São   Paulo .
-    - The   Query   needed   to   get   the   right   POC   (Get   the   first   POC):
+    - The   Query   needed   to   get   the   right   distributor   (get   the   first   distributor):
         - Query:       https://bit.ly/32Gb2Qi
         - Arguments:
           - Algorithm:   "NEAREST".